PoisotLab/MS_befwm_softwarenote/ms.md

 The function to save results is called `befwm.save` (note that `befwm.` in front is mandatory, to avoid clashes with other functions called `save` in base `Julia` or other packages).

-Since running simulations is usually the more time-consuming thing, we recommend that simulation results be saved, and analyzed later on.

 # Implementation and availability